• Home

 About This Version

-Tony Bennett recorded “Blue Moon” in July 1973, and released it in 1976 on Tony Bennett Sings 10 Rodgers & Hart Songs.
-He’s accompanied by The Ruby Braff-George Barnes Quartet, featuring Braff on cornet, Barnes and Wayne Wright on guitar, and John Guiffrida on bass.
-With neither piano or drums, the sound is perfect for the Rodgers and Hart songs.
+Tony Bennett recorded “This Can’t Be Love” in July 1973 for his album Tony Bennett Sings 10 Rodgers & Hart Songs, released in 1976.
+Accompanying Bennett was The Ruby Braff/George Barnes Quartet, with Braff on trumpet, Barnes and Wayne Wright on guitar, and John Guiffrida on bass.
+Even without either piano or drums, it’s a lovely sound for these Rodgers and Hart songs.

-“Blue Moon,” as well as Tony Bennett Sings the Rodgers & Hart Songbook, is available from iTunes.
+“This Can’t Be Love,” as well as Tony Bennett Sings The Rodgers & Hart Songbook, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: George Barnes, John Guiffrida, Larry Hart, Lorenz Hart, Richard Rodgers, Ruby Braff, The Ruby Braff / George Barnes Quartet, Tony Bennett, Tony Bennett Sings 10 Rodgers & Hart Songs, Wayne Wright
+Filed Under: Song of the Day Tagged With: George Barnes, John Guiffrida, Larry Hart, Richard Rodgers, Ruby Braff, The Ruby Braff / George Barnes Quartet, Tony Bennett Sings 10 Rodgers & Hart Song, Wayne Wright

 • 1